-

 Topics of groups include:

-positive peer relations,
+creating positive peer relations,

-dealing with separation and divorce,
+dealing with changes in family dynamics, and

-working though grief or loss, and
+working through grief or loss.

 Groups are limited in number and are conducted periodically throughout the year based on need.